 Think about changing what you do and have a long term plan to start a new glamping business doing something you love and something outdoors.
-It’s a great industry to get involved in and experiential services are increasing in popularity with the buying power of millennials behind it, especially in the USA.
+It’s a great industry to get involved in and, as a bonus, experiential services are increasing in popularity with the buying power of millennials behind it, especially in the USA.

 When you get a chance to exercise, try to do it outdoors.
 Instead of going to the gym try to exercise in the park.
 Instead of swimming in the local pool try surfing at your nearest beach.